 Drive time: 0 hours

 Welcome to New Zealand!
 Now, we’re guessing you took a long flight to get here and where else to recover than Auckland?

 Before hitting the road, take some time to explore New Zealand’s largest city otherwise known as the “City of Sails”.
 It’s also the city of volcanoes, many of which you can explore.
 Climb Mt Eden for some of the best views of the city, or take a ferry out to Auckland’s youngest volcano, Rangitoto Island.
 On the other hand, if you want to relax after your flight, enjoy the bars and eateries of the city using The Food Guide to Auckland.

 - Walk on the volcanic and wildlife-filled island of Rangitoto Island

-- See the city from the top of the Sky Tower, the Southern Hemisphere’s tallest building
+- See the city from the top of the Sky Tower, the Southern Hemisphere’s tallest building (on Viator and Klook)

 - Walk to Mt Eden for more awesome views